Shinyhunter2109/Discord-Moveset-Bot/README.md

 ## SETUP:

-Download PyCharm
+Download Visual Studio Code

-Open the Moveset-Bot.py in Pycharm
+Open the Moveset-Bot.py in Visual Studio Code

 Fill in your Discord Bot Token you can get it from: https://discordapp.com/developers